dlt-hub/dlt/docs/website/docs/verified-sources/shopify.md

 Shopify is a user-friendly e-commerce solution that enables anyone to easily create and manage their own online store.

-This `dlt` pipeline is designed to efficiently load data from multiple endpoints, including customers, orders, and products, into a destination of your choice.
+This `dlt` verified source is designed to efficiently load data from multiple endpoints, including customers, orders, and products, into a destination of your choice.

 ## Grab API token